 Tokyo is a city of extremes.
-A city with ultra modern skyscrapers next to ancient temples.
+A city with ultra modern skyscrapers stand next to ancient temples.
 The politest city dwellers anywhere on the planet that also have a strange kinky side to them.
 Traditional restaurants next door to bizarre maid cafes.
 You will see more weird and wonderful things in a day in Tokyo than you would in many other cities combined.
 There are many guides on Tokyo suggesting that you go and see Tsukiji Fish Market (which is moving very soon), Shibuya Crossing and Akihabara Electric Town (Denki-Gai) which we recommend you do too but we also wanted to share 5 alternative things you can do in Tokyo.